Who is Rupert Lowe? From hated football boss to Musk’s Reform favourite

 The US tech billionaire turned on Mr Farage after the party leader distanced himself from Mr Musk’s support of Tommy Robinson.

-Reform UK needs a new leader, Mr Musk posted on X (formerly Twitter) on Sunday, before adding: “Farage doesn’t have what it takes.”
+Reform UK needs a new leader, Mr Musk said on X (formerly Twitter) on Sunday, before adding: “Farage doesn’t have what it takes.”

 Hours later, Mr Musk said: “I have not met Rupert Lowe [one of five Reform UK MPs] but his statements online that I have read so far make a lot of sense.”